|

 following values for to define your privilege_type:

-receiver for
+- receiver for receiver privileges.

-proxy_snapadmin for
+- proxy_snapadmin for proxy materialized view

-proxy materialized view administration privileges
+administration privileges

 |